qdanik/eslint-plugin-path/docs/rules/no-relative-imports.md

 # path/no-relative-imports

-Disallows the use of relative file imports where absolute is preferred.
-This rule only affects paths included in tsconfig or jsconfig.
+Prohibits the use of relative file imports when absolute imports are preferred.
+This rule only applies to paths specified in tsconfig or jsconfig.

 **Fixable:** This rule is automatically fixable using the `--fix` command line option.